Leroymilo/FurnitureFramework/doc/Templates.md

 	"Collisions": {
 		"Width": 1,
 		"Height": 1
-	},	// in tiles
+		// in tiles

-	"Indoors": true,
-	"Outdoors": true,
+	},

+	"Placement Restriction": 2,	// indoors & outdoors

 	"Source Image": "assets/catalogue.png",
 	"Source Rect": {"X": 0, "Y": 0, "Width": 16, "Height": 32},	// in pixels

-	"Shop Id": "leroymilo.FurnitureExample.FF.custom_catalogue",
+	"Shop Id": "{{ModID}}.custom_catalogue",
 	// To create a Shop.
-It is strongly recommended to include your mod's UniqueID "Shows in Shops": ["Carpenter"]
+It is strongly recommended to use the {{ModID}}.
+	"Shows in Shops": ["Carpenter"]
 	// Adding the Custom Catalogue to Robin's Shop
 }
 ```

-If you want other Furniture to show up in this Catalogue, you have to add the field `"Shows in Shops": ["leroymilo.FurnitureExample.FF.custom_catalogue"]` to their definition.
+If you want other Furniture to show up in this Catalogue, you have to add the field `"Shows in Shops": ["{{ModID}}.custom_catalogue"]` to their definition.
 You can also define a Shop in more details by using Content Patcher to patch Data/Shops, see [the wiki](https://stardewvalleywiki.com/Modding:Shops) for more info about custom Shops.
 Shops with an ID that already exists should be attached to the Furniture without having their definition modified.
 The same way goes for Shop Items: if you define a Shop Item in a CP Patch, it won't be overwritten by the Furniture Framework.
 If you have any issue with this feature, ping me in the [modding channel of the Stardew Valley Discord server](https://discord.com/channels/137344473976799233/156109690059751424) so that I can help you.

 ## Cauldron